carlacostan/asthma-research-cohort-analysis/README.md

 - `medication.csv` (combined from 15 files)
 - `clinical_codes.csv`

+## Running the Scripts

+ > **_NOTE:_**: The SQL scripts are currently separated into two files:

+- `data_loading_transformation.sql`: Handles table creation, data cleaning, and constraint setup
+- `data_analysis.sql`: Performs analysis and generates final outputs

+In SQL Server Management Studio (SSMS), these scripts **must be executed in sequence** to avoid errors related to missing tables, columns, etc. It is recommended to run both in order in the same SSMS session.

 ## Steps

 1. **Install and set up Microsoft SQL Server 2019 Express** and Microsoft SQL Server Management Studio for data and database management.
 This combination was chosen because: